CosmosContracts/docs/juno/economic-overview/README.md

 # Economic Overview

-Juno´s economic system is designed to foster a self-sustaining economy were incentives are aligned to drive security and decentralization of the Juno Network.
+Juno´s economic system is designed to foster a self-sustaining economy where incentives are aligned to drive security and decentralization of the Juno Network.

 Participants in this economy include validators, developers and delegators.